 “How is your mind today?”

-On the other hand, it would be considered rude if you knew someone had a broken bone or a physical illness and you didn’t ask them how they were.
-Mental illness often comes with a sense of shame and stigma, attached with people afraid to say how they are feeling as they fear being judged.
+Would it be considered rude if you knew someone had a broken bone or a physical illness and you didn’t ask them how they were?

 Mental Health is defined by the World Health Organisation (WHO) as:

 A state of well-being in which every individual realises his or her own potential, can cope with the normal stress of life, can work productively and fruitfully and is able to make a contribution to his or her community.

 There are so many key terms in this definition, each meaning slightly different things.
 So let’s break them down…

 - Realising potential